kartbala/personal-website/README.md

-# Dr. Karthik Balasubramanian's Personal Website
+# Dr. Karthik Balasubramanian's Academic Website

-This repository contains the source code for my personal academic website as an Assistant Professor of Information Systems and Supply Chain Management at Howard University School of Business.
+This repository contains the source code for a classic oldschool yet elegant academic website for Dr. Karthik Balasubramanian, Assistant Professor of Information Systems and Supply Chain Management at Howard University School of Business.

-## Features
+## Design Philosophy

+This website intentionally embraces a classic, early-web aesthetic while maintaining elegance and accessibility:

+- Table-based layout reminiscent of academic websites from the early 2000s
+- Serif typography for readability and classic appeal
+- Minimal JavaScript
-- Modern, sleek design optimized for visual accessibility
+- Decorative ornaments and double borders for visual interest
-- Mobile-responsive layout
+- High contrast text with a light background
+- Side navigation with contact information
+- Fully responsive design that works on modern devices

+## Accessibility Features

+Despite the vintage aesthetic, the site includes several modern accessibility features:

+- Skip to content link
+- Text resizing controls
-- High contrast color scheme
+- High contrast mode
-- Large font sizes
-- Proper semantic HTML for screen readers
+- Semantic HTML structure
-- Interactive navigation
+- Responsive design that works on mobile devices
-- Font size adjuster for additional accessibility
+- Large default font size (18px)
-- Keyboard navigation support
+- Preserved preferences using localStorage

 ## Content Sections